syncfusion-content/wpf-docs/wpf/DocumentContainer/Pin-Unpin-tabs.md

 ---
 layout: post
-title: Pin and Unpin the TabItems in the Syncfusion DocumentContainer
+title: Pin and Unpin the tab items in the Syncfusion DocumentContainer
-description: Explains about pinning and unpinning behavior of TabItems in the DocumentContainer of WPF
+description: Explains about pinning and unpinning behavior of tab items in the DocumentContainer of WPF
 platform: wpf
 control: DocumentContainer
 documentation: ug
 ---
-# Pin and Unpin TabItems support in DocumentContainer
+# Pin and Unpin tab items

-The following section explains the Pin and Unpin TDI items support in DocumentContainer.
+The following section explains the Pin and Unpin tab items support in DocumentContainer.

-## Enabling Pin and Unpin support
+## Enabling/disabling pinning behavior

-`AllowPin` attached property of DocumentContainer decides whether the TDI item is pinnable or not.
-The corresponding tab item will be pinned only if the property `AllowPin` is true.
-When the property is false, Pin and Unpin behavior of TDI Item will be disabled.
-The default value of the `AllowPin` property is false.
+[AllowPin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~AllowPinProperty.html) attached property of DocumentContainer decides whether the tab item is pinnable or not.
+The corresponding tab item will be pinned only if the property [AllowPin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~AllowPinProperty.html) is true.
+When the property is false, Pin and Unpin behavior of tab item will be disabled.
+The default value of the [AllowPin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~AllowPinProperty.html) property is false.

 {% tabs %}